In the Navy

 “The Conde de Alcalosa,” Harriet smirked.

 She shared Tony’s dislike of the man.
 A little over forty years old, portly and with the face of a degenerate, he showed an interest in the young girl that was revolting given her youth and beauty.
-Yet, he was a leading voice among the small Spanish expatriate community in London and slated for ‘greater things’ as Harriet had heard.
+Even so, he was a leading if self-appointed voice among the Spanish expatriate community in London and slated for ‘greater things’ as Harriet had heard.
 Now Tony’s groan was open.

-“Not he again!” he protested sotto voce.
+“Not him again!” he protested sotto voce.
 “I swear, Harriet: Another of his tactless remarks to you, and I’ll carve him up like the fat Christmas goose he is!”

-On occasion of his last visit, the Conde had remarked that Harriet was hardly a fitting Dueña for a princess, given her low birth.
-Tony had not been present then and had only heard about the remark second hand or he would have issued a challenge and let the man have a taste of the finest Toledo steel, diplomatic complications be damned.
+On the occasion of his last visit, the Conde had remarked that Harriet was hardly a fitting dueña for a royal princess, given her low birth.
+Tony had not been present then and had only heard about the remark second hand, or he would have issued a challenge and let the man have a taste of the finest Toledo steel, diplomatic complications be damned.

 “Let me ask Isabella whether she really appreciates his visits.
 Perhaps we can claim that she is indisposed at his next call.”